Are Ehlers-Danlos Syndrome Headaches and Migraines Caused by Cervical Spine and Neck Instability?

 - Joint hypermobility syndrome and Ehlers-Danlos syndrome, hypermobility type patients have a more severe headache syndrome with respect to the migraine the only group, therefore demonstrating that migraine has a very high impact on quality of life in this disease.

-The last sentence is probably something you already knew but have a study behind it may help convince your doctors that your headaches are really that bad.
+The last sentence is probably something you already knew but having a study behind it may help convince your doctors that your headaches are really that bad.

 The researchers suggest “extracranially-directed treatments such as occipital nerve blocks, cervical trigger point injections, botulinum toxin, and monoclonal antibodies may provide more substantial relief for unremitting head and neck pain; additionally, decompression of the occipital nerves from muscular and fascial compression is effective for some patients and may result in enduring pain relief.”
 To this list, we would add Prolotherapy.
 This treatment is discussed below.